Kahvedzic/Employee-Correlation-Analysis-/README.md

-Deep Dive Analysis Using Python
+Deep Dive Analysis Using Python (Jupyter Notebook)

-Project Problem Statement

 Does the number of years employed have any direct correlation to the overall number of employees retained vs left.
 Is there a point in which x-amount years employeed has a significant shift of employees leaving the company vs